IgorUU/classified-adds-app/README.md

 ## Author

-**Igor** - Developer and maintainer of this classified ads platform.
+**Igor Ušumović** - Developer and maintainer of this classified ads platform.

 ## License